keywordsalad/thisfieldwas.green/site/_posts/2021-12-11-reasons-why-my-website-is-offline.md

 I am very motivated to get as much of my stuff out of third party services as I can, because--to generalize based on GitHub and Apple--it's likely that no third party can be trusted with my data _even if they are already making money off of it_.
 I resolve to divest Apple and Google of my cloud data, GitHub of my source code, and `linode` of my miscellaneous.

-I talk to <span class="redacted">Vlad</redacted> about my feelings regarding GitHub Copilot, Apple, and cloud providers in general.
+I talk to Vlad about my feelings regarding GitHub Copilot, Apple, and cloud providers in general.
 He offers to help me find a new option for hosting my data.
 Just a few days later he finds that computer next to the garbage chute, and with much excitement he calls me and cheerfully announces, _“It turns on!”_

 What luck!